|

 Existing primitives are described in the Primitives Reference,

-but if you think there is a need for a new class of primitives, contact Chris Dee first.
+but if you think there is a need for a new class of primitives, contact the Parts Library Admins first.

 Wouldn't things be simpler if we allowed filenames of more than eight characters?

 A: Yes.
-The original LDraw and LEdit programs are MS-DOS based,
+The original LDraw and LEdit programs were MS-DOS based,

-and as such can only recognise filenames adhering to the 8.3 standard of that era.
+and as such could only recognise filenames adhering to the 8.3 standard of that era.

 Nevertherless, many of the newer LDraw applications do support long file names for models.
 In